charlescongxu/MB-pipeline-DC/README.md

 * species_filter.pl

 required files:
-* BE_mammal_supertree.nwk (a prevously published supertree phylogeny of mammals by Bininda-emonds)
+* BE_mammal_supertree.nwk (a prevously published supertree phylogeny of mammals by Bininda-Emonds)